 The State of NH anticipates that approximately 1,100 people will participate in ProHealth NH, which will be offered by The Mental Health Center of Greater Manchester, Nashua Community Mental Health Center and Community Partners serving Dover and Rochester.
 ProHealth, will be made available to individuals regardless of one’s ability to pay or insured status.

-ProHealth’s integrated services for overall health and wellbeing will compliment other established programs of The Mental Health Center of Greater Manchester such as; the Mobile Crisis Response Team, Inshape, Intensive Transition Team, Assertive Community Treatment and more.
+ProHealth’s integrated services for overall health and wellbeing compliments other established programs of The Mental Health Center of Greater Manchester such as; the Mobile Crisis Response Team, Inshape, Intensive Transition Team, Assertive Community Treatment and more.
 ProHealth NH is one more program in which MHCGM and other community partners have aligned to provide greater access to care with a network of services for those in need.